UP-FacE: User-predictable Fine-grained Face Shape Editing: Experiments

 While most feature correlations can intuitively be explained by natural correlations in human faces, some correlations are likely due to a limitation of our absolute distance semantic face features.
 One such example is the correlation between \textit{chin length} and \textit{mouth height}.
-As both of these features are absolute distance measures, they are both sensitive to translations and rotations in y-direction.
-For example, if a head is rotated backwards, both of these features will decrease because chin and mouth move up in the image space, resulting in a false positive correlation.
-This suggest that when using more invariant features in future work, results can be improved even further.
+Both of these features are absolute distance measures, so they are both sensitive to translations and rotations in y-direction.
+For example, if a head is rotated backwards, both of these features will decrease because the chin and mouth move up in the image space, resulting in a false positive correlation.
+This suggests that results can be improved even further when using more invariant features in future work.